iamtamtamiam/presence_of_presents/README.md

 Users can add(create) occasions then add gifts to those occasions.

-Once logged in, a navigation bar will appear so users can have constant access to log out, go to thier home page, or view all of thier occasions.
+Once logged in, a navigation bar will appear so users can have constant access to log out, go to thier home page, or view all of their occasions.

 ## Contributing